Education and Enrichment

 A valuable component of the UMCGR Enrichment Program is the Center Mini- Sabbatical program.
 This program allows members to spend 4-8 weeks working in an extramural academic or industrial laboratory setting to learn new techniques, to acquire knowledge regarding new model development, or to finalize a collaborative investigation where the presence of the PI is essential for data interpretation and/or finalization of the project.
 This program provides opportunities for investigators to strengthen their research skills and knowledge.
 Funding is provided by Center member's own department.

 UMCGR Interactions with Extramural DDRCCs

 UMCGR in it's most recent funding cycle hosted two annual Academic Workshops as part of the development of a Midwest DDRCC Alliance.
 These workshops coincide with the Center's Winter Retreat.
-The success of these two workshops has led to a rotation amongst the other DDRCCs with Mayo in 2016 and Cincinnati Children's Hospital Medical Center in 2017 and Case Western Reserve University School of Medicine in 2018, and is now supported by an NIDDK supplemental award.
+The success of these two workshops has led to a rotation amongst the other DDRCCs with Cincinnati Children's Hospital Medical Center in 2017 and Case Western Reserve University School of Medicine in 2018, and is now supported by an NIDDK supplemental award.